Construction Administration Phase and Closing Out the Revit Model

 The Construction Administration phase is the final phase of the Architectural Design Process.

 After the construction documents have received permitting approval and the actual construction of the project begins, the project enters the Construction Administration phase.
-The goal is to ensure that the project is built according to the intent outlined in the construction documents.
+The goal is to ensure that the project is built according to the intent or project requirements outlined in the contract documents.

-In addition to making site visits and issuing supplemental information, the architect will also review payment applications submitted by the contractor as the work progresses.
-Once construction is complete and all required inspections are performed, the owner is provided a Certificate of Occupancy allowing them to occupy and utilize the building.
+The architect will visit the construction site, provide extra information, and review payment applications from the contractor as the work continues.
+Once construction is complete and all required inspections are performed, the owner is provided a Certificate of Occupancy.
+This certificate allows the project owner or their tenants to occupy and utilize the building.

 Typical Deliverables for the Construction Administration Phase

-The following lists the series of deliverables typically produced during or at the completion of the Construction Administration phase:
+The following lists the series of deliverables (or project documentation) typically produced during or at the completion of this phase in construction:

 • Requests for Information (RFIs) and Architect’s Supplemental Instructions (ASIs)